RaceFPV/StarForgeOS/docs/FREQUENCY_FIX_SUMMARY.md

 ## Problem Summary

-Your Tracer board with RTC6715 chip is stuck at a single frequency (R1 5658 MHz) and won't respond to frequency changes, even though the same code works fine with standard RX5808 modules.
+Your StarForge board with RTC6715 chip is stuck at a single frequency (R1 5658 MHz) and won't respond to frequency changes, even though the same code works fine with standard RX5808 modules.

 ## Root Cause: Hardware Configuration Issue